trantalaiho/Cuda-Histogram/readme.txt

         output-values, and the histogram code does the rest.
  - See cuda_histogram.h header "callHistogramKernel()" and
         "getHistogramBufSize()" documentation for details
- - Also check out samples: "test_*.cu", especiall test_minimal.cu
+ - Also check out samples: "test_*.cu", especially test_minimal.cu

 Known Issues